 So, come along as we dive into the essential skills your caregivers must possess.

 A caregiver provides different kinds of help – physical and emotional – to a person who can’t do everything for themselves.
 This could be because the person is sick, has a disability, or is getting older.
+Caregivers can be professionals, like nurses or helpers who come to your home, or regular people, like family or friends.

 Their job involves many things, from helping with everyday tasks like bathing, eating, and taking medicine to provide emotional support and keeping company.
+Most importantly, being a caregiver is about making the person they’re caring for feel better and improving their life however they can.

 Being a caregiver involves more than just physical tasks; it also involves offering emotional support.
 It’s important to realize that clients might feel scared, sad, or uncertain because they rely on others for help.